dilayercelik/dilayercelik.github.io/about.md

 ### More Information

-I'm interested in neuroscience, especially its computational and cognitive subfields, and Artificial Intelligence.
+I'm interested in neuroscience, especially its computational and cognitive subfields, and artificial intelligence.
-What excites me the most is the application of computational tools and machine learning/deep learning techniques to research in neuroscience and cognitive science, which is also what I aspire to pursue after my undergraduate studies.
+What excites me the most is the application of computational tools and machine learning/deep learning techniques to research in neuroscience and cognitive science, which is exactly what I aspire to pursue after my undergraduate studies.

 ### Location